Zyara-1ot/my-neovim-config/README.md

 ---

 <div align="center">
-Made with love on Fedora Linux - Works on Windows too
+Made with love on Fedora Linux - Works on macOS and Windows too
 </div>